-What are the most common reasons for teenage breakup?
-Teenage breakups are common, but they can be hard to deal with for all parties involved.
+So, you are here in search of the “most common reasons for teenage breakups” huh?
+Well, teenage breakups are common, but they can be hard to deal with for all parties involved.
 It’s important to know the most common reasons a breakup happens and how you can prevent them from not committing in the long term, to not agreeing on intimate feelings or beliefs.
+In this article, we will be discussing the 11 key points which are primarily responsible for teenage breakups.
+Additionally, we will guide you to cope with the breakup situation and the parent’s role during this sensitive period of a teenager.

 Teenage relationships are hard.
 Most kids don’t know how to communicate, and couples often break up because they can’t work through their problems.
 However, there are many reasons teens break up that can be prevented if addressed early in the relationship.